-Does anyone else wake up in the mornings feeling darkness?
-I'm glad to say that it passes, usually after a couple of cups of coffee and some time.
-I'm learning just to sit with it and not let it spiral down into the deeper, darker depths.
-Having a headache doesn't help, so along with those cups of coffee go a couple of paracetamol or ibuprofen.
-We're out of both of those though, so I had to take co-codamol—just the 8/500mg over-the-counter ones, but it's still enough codeine to tickle my craving sensitivity.
+Right now, I'm learning just to sit with the darkness and not let it spiral down into the deeper, darker depths.
+Having a headache doesn't help, so along with the coffee go a couple of paracetamol or ibuprofen.
+Except that we're out of both of those, so I turn instead to co-codamol—just the 8/500mg over-the-counter ones, but it's still enough codeine to tickle my craving sensitivity.
 Thankfully there's nothing else in the cupboard for me to take, so I'm safe.

 And no, custard creams, I'm not going to eat you, either!